evolution-gaming/kafka-flow/docs/overview.md

 ```

 It is also possible to use predefined metrics from `kafka-flow-metrics` module
-by using the following syntax one of two implementations.
+by using one of the following methods.
 One which uses passed
 collector registry for the metrics and another, which uses precreated
 `Metrics[F, TopicFlowOf]`.
 The difference is that the later allows having
 several instances of `TopicFlowOf` for different purposes, while